eshanganju/pacMan/readMe.md

 - glob

 # Speeding up the code
-- Numba for numpy manipulations
+- Numba for numpy manipulations (future)